Harpia Logo white

 (if you haven’t watched, go do it now)

-In this framework, your plan is the bridge that will cross the story gap between the Hero to the goal.
-Think of Ant-Man coming back from the quantum realm to guide Iron Man to the machine that connects them to other realities where the infinity stones still exist.
-Ant-Man gave the Avengers hope and wisdom needed to achieve their ultimate path.
+In this framework, your plan is the bridge that will cross the story gap between the Hero and the goal.
+Think of Ant-Man returning from the quantum realm to guide Iron Man to the machine that connects them to other realities where the infinity stones still exist.
+Ant-Man gave the Avengers the hope and wisdom to achieve their ultimate path.

 Understand this, your plan may be obvious, but you still need to lay it out to your personas.
 It gives them the confidence to move forward and become customers.